OleVik/grav-plugin-presentation/README.md

 ### Presenting

 The plugin, like the Reveal.js-library, makes available a Presenter-mode.
-There are two modes available for using this: Locally, with `sync: 'browser'`, or remotely, with `sync: 'api'`.
+There are two modes available for using this: Locally, with `sync: 'browser'`, or remotely, with `sync: 'poll'`.
 When running locally, you need to access your presentation with a special URL -- `http://yourgrav.tld/book?admin=yes&showNotes=true` -- **and in a new window from the same browser** open the same URL without these parameters -- `http://yourgrav.tld/book`.

 The synchronization between Presenter-mode and the Presentation happens by sending data from one browser-window to the other, requiring JavaScript.
-When running remotely, the synchronization happens by polling and checking if the presentation has changed. **Remote-mode is currently disabled.**
+When running remotely, the synchronization happens by polling and checking if the presentation has changed.

+**Note:** The polling approach needs a stable server to work, more so than Grav itself.
+It has been tested extensively with PHP 7.1 and 7.2, running on Caddy Server and with PHP's built-in server, with fairly standard production-setups of PHP.
+If your server-connection crashes with a 502 error -- usually with the error "No connection could be made because the target machine actively refused it.", it is because PHP is set up to forcibly time out despite being long-polled.

 ## Contributing